I Corps (South Vietnam): 1968

 Squadron, 1st Cavalry, soon joined the hunt.
 The Battle of Landing Zone Center lasted for three weeks and resulted in 365 PAVN killed.

-From 8 to 17 May the 2nd Brigade, 1st Cavalry Division conducted Operation Concordia Square in the eastern DMZ.
+From 8 to 17 May, the 2nd Brigade, 1st Cavalry Division conducted Operation Concordia Square in the eastern DMZ.

-On 10 May the PAVN attacked Kham Duc and it was decided to evacuate the base, with the evacuation completed by 12 May.
+On 10 May, the PAVN attacked Kham Duc and it was decided to evacuate the base, with the evacuation completed by 12 May.

-On 11 May Companies B and C, 1st Battalion, 50th Infantry, and a pair of M42 Dusters engaged the PAVN 2nd Regiment near the hamlet of Trung Hoi (2), west of LZ Uplift, killing an estimated 200 PAVN for the loss of three US killed.
+On 11 May, Companies B and C, 1st Battalion, 50th Infantry, and a pair of M42 Dusters engaged the PAVN 2nd Regiment near the hamlet of Trung Hoi (2), west of LZ Uplift, killing an estimated 200 PAVN for the loss of three US killed.

-From 17 May to 3 November the 1st Cavalry Division conducted Operation Jeb Stuart III in Quảng Trị and Thừa Thiên Provinces.
+From 17 May to 3 November, the 1st Cavalry Division conducted Operation Jeb Stuart III in Quảng Trị and Thừa Thiên Provinces.

-From 17 May to 28 February 1969 the 101st Airborne Division and the 3rd Brigade, 82nd Airborne Division conducted Operation Nevada Eagle around Huế.
+From 17 May to 28 February 1969, the 101st Airborne Division and the 3rd Brigade, 82nd Airborne Division conducted Operation Nevada Eagle around Huế.

 On 19 May, the 1st Brigade, 1st Cavalry Division, was in the midst of refueling its helicopters and taking on supplies when twelve 122-mm. rockets slammed into Camp Evans.
 The incoming rounds hit an open-air ammunition dump, igniting 3,400 tons of ordnance and causing a fire that spread to the nearby airfield, eventually damaging or destroying 124 aircraft, rendering the cavalry brigade ineffective for at least a week.

-From 19 May to 23 October the 1st Marine Division and 9th Cavalry Regiment conducted Operation Mameluke Thrust in Happy Valley southwest of Danang.
+From 19 May to 23 October, the 1st Marine Division and 9th Cavalry Regiment conducted Operation Mameluke Thrust in Happy Valley southwest of Danang.

-From 2 to 19 June the 3rd Marine Division conducted Operation Robin southeast of Khe Sanh.
+From 2 to 19 June, the 3rd Marine Division conducted Operation Robin southeast of Khe Sanh.

-On 26 June, the 1st Infantry Regiment engaged the PAVN K4 Battalion, 812th Regiment in woods 8km east of Quang Tri City, killing a reported 148 PAVN.
-On 27 June the 3rd Squadron, 5th Cavalry engaged the VC 814th Local Force Battalion in the Battle of Binh An, 12km northeast of Quang Tri City killing 225 VC and capturing 44 over the course of two days.
+On 26 June, the 1st Infantry Regiment engaged the PAVN K4 Battalion, 812th Regiment in woods 8 km east of Quang Tri City, killing a reported 148 PAVN.
+On 27 June, the 3rd Squadron, 5th Cavalry engaged the VC 814th Local Force Battalion in the Battle of Binh An, 12 km northeast of Quang Tri City killing 225 VC and capturing 44 over the course of two days.

-On 28 June the VC killed 88 civilians in the Sơn Trà massacre.
+On 28 June, the VC killed 88 civilians in the Sơn Trà massacre.

-From 1 to 8 July the US conducted Operation Thor, a combined arms operation against PAVN positions around Mũi Lay, North Vietnam.
+From 1 to 8 July, the US conducted Operation Thor, a combined arms operation against PAVN positions around Mũi Lay, North Vietnam.